 2. Test Your Soil

-Before you can choose the perfect fertilizer for your lawn you need to know what your grass is lacking.
+Before you can choose the perfect organic fertilizer product for your lawn you need to know what your grass is lacking.
 This requires knowing what nutrients your yard is lacking so you know what it needs to help it become healthy.

 A soil test is the best way to find out what nutrients your yard has and which nutrients is could use some help with.